| Appendix 5: Articles

 and peasants as the government is providing assistance for

+agricultural development.
 He spoke of the need to adhere to instructions of Myanma

 Agriculture Service for 100 baskets of paddy per acre yield,